Research

 My Research

-Photo by Jose Santacruz
+Photo credit: Jose Santacruz

 In the broadest sense, I study how narratives (of culture, technology, science, and policy) limit or open up possibilities for pursuing justice with other beings.
 This involves examining how narratives circulate and shape popular discussions, including resistance movements.
 It also involves developing public humanities projects — often in collaboration with students and community organizations — that support multispecies worlds.